Great Lake Hikes: 5 Family Hikes to Mountain Lakes in Western Washington

 Kids will love: the scenic, refreshing swimming hole

-Description: The “trail” begins from a lower parking area, though you can skip the first half mile on a rough dirt road if you have an all-terrain vehicle and start from the upper parking area.
+Description: The “trail” begins from a lower parking area, though you can skip the first half-mile on a rough dirt road if you have an all-terrain vehicle and start from the upper parking area.
 From here, the real trail begins.
-Don’t be deterred by the clear cut at the trail’s start, you’ll be in an enchanting old-growth forest soon enough.
-At a half-mile in, find a spur trail to Cottonwood Lake, a sweet, shallow pond you can wade in (but it's not worth skipping the star attraction for).
-Continue on as the trail climbs another half a mile to Mirror Lake, where placid emerald water reflects the ancient fir and hemlock that encircle it.
+Don’t be put off by the clear-cutting at the trail’s start, as you’ll be in an enchanting old-growth forest soon enough.
+At about half a mile in, you’ll find a spur trail to Cottonwood Lake, a sweet, shallow pond you can wade in (but it’s not worth skipping the star attraction for).
+Continue on as the trail climbs another half a mile to Mirror Lake, where placid emerald water reflects the ancient fir and hemlock trees that encircle it.
 Find a clear bank, put on your swimsuits and start soaking up the sunshine.

 Directions: Take I-90 east over Snoqualmie Pass to exit 62.
 Head south on FR 54 for 1.5 miles, take a right on FR 5480, then go past Lost Lake to the trailhead.